rjeyalakshmi/multiSelectComponent/README.md

-### This is sample application which demonstrates the multi select dropdown component
+### This is a sample application which demonstrates the multi select dropdown component

 # Simple Angular Multi select dropdown